Xilinx/Vitis_Model_Composer/QuickGuides/Running_BOOT_BIN_on_Hardware/README.md

    ![](images/device_manager.png)

 6. Use a Terminal application (Teraterm or Putty) to open up COM port interfaces on these ports (COM4, COM5 and COM6 in the above case at 115200 baud rate).
+Note that only one of these terminals will print the output.

    ![](images/putty.png)